zacanger/trash/README.md

   types
 * docstrings, embedded markdown?
 * comment syntax, is this good or not?
-* errors/exceptions: values or not?
-* simple built-in testing library (more like tape/unittest than rspec/jest, depends on exceptions/errors vs error values)
+* simple built-in testing library (more like tape/unittest than rspec/jest)
 * module management (tooling, metadata)
 * can vim and other syn files be generated from PEG or EBNF?
 * timers, async and concurrency models